 Click images to enlarge.

 In the 1970s I exposed about 400 rolls of black and white film.
 Most of these were 36 exposure rolls of 35 mm Kodak Plus-X which I bulk loaded and developed at home.
 I made an 8 x 10 inch contact print of each roll, and put an accession number on the contact sheet and the glassine envelope with the negative strips.
 I still have all 14,000 of these negatives and contact prints.
 If you think that preserving this collection suggests that I am farsighted, consider that I never put a single date on any of this material.
+In my twenties, it never occurred to me that I would not remember where and when I took each photo.
 Continue reading “Negative space”

 The Lytro camera is probably the most interesting advance in photographic technology this year.
 An array of microlenses allows the sensor to capture information about the exact direction from which light is coming, and that allows software to focus every part of the scene regardless of it’s distance from the camera.
 To highlight this advance, the company’s first camera produced interactive online images which could be refocused by clicking anywhere in the scene (see some here).
 We have all looked at photos with out-of-focus parts, and it is a novel experience to be able to click on or touch the fuzzy places and have the crisp focus shift as if a focusing ring was being turned.
 But it has also been maddening to know that the captured data would allow the entire photo to be in focus all at the same time, yet this was not an option for any Lytro photo.
 It was a clever marketing approach, because modern digital cameras with tiny sensors have very good depth of field, and many of the photos we take now already have everything in focus.
 Allowing the viewer to “focus the photo after it was taken” highlighted how new this technology was.
 Continue reading “Lytro Schmytro”